Movement System

 The AI naturally circles the target while maintaining distance:

-• Strafe Fatigue: After strafing too long, the AI rests briefly
+• Strafe Fatigue: After continuous strafing, the AI rests briefly (broadcasts OnStrafeResting)

-• Threat-Triggered Swap: If the player stares at the AI, it swaps direction (requires Threat Detection)
+• Threat-Triggered Swap: If configured, the AI swaps direction when the player stares at it.
+Set per MovementBehaviorProfile (requires Threat Detection)

 The switch happens at HybridSwitchDistance (default: 800 units).
 This gives you the reliability of pathfinding at range and the snappy feel of direct control up close.